- TRIP DURATION

 - Tatopani to Pokhara by local bus

-- One-night hotel in Pokhara
+- One-night, three-star hotel in Pokhara with breakfast

 - Pokhara to Kathmandu by tourist bus